Underwater hockey meetup group for the Minneapolis-St. Paul area.

 Practices usually consist of scrimmage and instructional sessions, so there's something for everyone.
 Please note that most of our players do not use this meetup page, so we generally have many more attendees than is reflected by the meetup page attendance count.

 HOW MUCH DOES IT COST?
-If you are new to the sport, the first time is for free.
+The first time is for free.
 After that, you pay on a per-practice basis, typically $5-$6.

 WHAT DO I BRING?
 If you have snorkeling gear (mask, fins and snorkel) that you'd like to use, feel free to bring it, but we have equipment for you to borrow.